How to Set Up Docker in Proxmox on a VM/LXC

 proxmox virtual machine creation confirmation.

-4. After the VM starts, log in with the username and password you configured, then run the command below to update the system.
+1. After the container or VM starts, log in with the username root, and password set in step four (of the LXC configuration) or the account configured with the VM.
+Run the command below to update the system before installing Docker in Proxmox.

 apt update && apt upgrade -y